david-romero/david-romero.github.io/_posts/2022-03-11-Test-Functional-Clock-Scala.md

     final case class Canceled[F[_], E, A]() extends Outcome[F, E, A]
     ```

     - The Outcome type class provides an embed function with the aim of returning the result of the fiber or a fallback provided just in case the fiber is canceled.
-So, with the following statement: `order.value.mapK(kleisli).embed(IO.pure(order.failed(TestingPurposeError)))` we are extracting the order from the fiber result wrapped into IO.
+So, with the following statement: `item.value.mapK(kleisli).embed(IO.pure(item.failed(TestingPurposeError)))` we are extracting the item from the fiber result wrapped into IO.

     - The final step is to add an assert to verify that the output is the desired one.